Varying§

 v: Varying[T] ⇒ v.get(): T

 Gets the value within this Varying.
-In the case of a DerivedVarying
+In the case of a DerivedVarying, this operation

 may require the value to be computed (specifically if the Varying has no observers),